JasonTraud/Keysight-Automation/README.md

 ### timeBasedSampling
 Example of acquiring data on the 34465A based on an internal timer.
 This example sets the timer 100ms and collects 100 samples.

+### externalTrigger
+Example of using the external trigger on the 34465A to capture data into memory and then retrieving it from the device.